-If you want to make your bookkeeping as easy as possible, an accounting platform like Xero will automate various bookkeeping tasks for you.
+If you want to make your bookkeeping as easy as possible, an accounting platform like Xero, QuickBooks, Sage, or KashFlow will automate various bookkeeping tasks for you.

 6. Calculate your business tax

-Over 600,000 British small businesses admit to missing their tax return deadlines, with a third feeling overwhelmed by the burden and complexities of small business accounting.
+Many small business owners feel overwhelmed by the burden and complexities of small business accounting.

 Filing your tax return can be a complicated and scary prospect.
 But as long as you do it on time you’ll be fine.
 Even if you do miss a deadline, it can be easy to fix by letting HMRC know of your circumstances.

 Depending on the nature of your business, there may be different types of tax you’ll need to pay.

 How to calculate your tax if you’re a Sole Trader